ericdingle/altadore/README.md

 # altadore

-An ray tracer library written in C++.
+A ray tracer library written in C++.

 ## Build steps.